tatarbj/subsite-starterkit/README.md

 ## Recent notable changes

+- **2017-02-04**: The build-dev target now has backup and restore support for when you have a site installed.
+This allows you to make a selection of certain files and folders to backup before build-dev and restore them after.
+    The added functionality also comes with a dedicated target "rebuild-dev".
 - **2017-01-19**: Subsites now have a dedicated phpcs-custom.xml file in their resources folder to add excludes if they wish not to clutter their code with codingStandardsIgnore tags.